What Do Greenlanders Think Of Trump's Interest In Buying Greenland?

 In the small capital city of Nuuk, "everybody is talking about it," says Alexander Montgomery-Andersen, a 30-year-old Greenlandic dancer and choreographer.
 "It's a little comical."

-Greenlander Lasse Nørregaard suggested on Facebook that Trump trade Hawaii to Greenland in exchange "for an area of the same approximate size on the Greenland ice cap."
+Greenlander Lasse Norregaard suggested on Facebook that Trump trade Hawaii to Greenland in exchange "for an area of the same approximate size on the Greenland ice cap."
 The area, he said, "will be the perfect geopolitical stronghold for you to do whatever you wish."
 Others joked that maybe all this talk would improve tourism, which is a fairly young industry.

 But many Greenlanders were angered and upset by Trump's comments, which they consider a threat to their sovereignty and human rights.

-Note: A previous version of this story misspelled Prime Minister Mette Frederiksen's first name as Meete.